OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 $ mkdir -p <release tree root>/hw/lib/build/platform/ofs_plat_if
 $ gen_ofs_plat_if -c <.ini file path> -t <release tree root>/hw/lib/build/platform/ofs_plat_if
 ```

+This script is run automatically by the standard OFS FIM build flow as long as a board compilation environment specifies the .ini file.
+The generated PIM sources are included in both FIM and PR build trees.

 ### Platform .ini Files ###